Get

 Male vs Female

-As for personality traits, there are no studies that suggest major temperate differences based solely on gender.
+As for personality traits, there are no studies that suggest major temperate differences based solely on sex.
 Some owners will tell you that their males were sassy and protective and their females were sweet and goofy, while others will tell you the exact opposite.
 However, there are more differences between individual dogs than between males and females.

-3 Little-Known Facts About Pomeranians
+3 Little-Known Facts About the Pomeranian

 1. Pomeranians used to be much larger.